StartSchoolHQ/startschool-wiki/docs/CollaborativeCoding/Project 1/ProjectMyTeamSite.md

 # My Team Site

 ## Project Goal
-Build a small personal profile site that includes:
+Build a small personal profile site of your team of 3 people that includes:

 - Basic layout and content (HTML)
 - Styling and structure (CSS)